-The difference between winning business by edging out competitors and being left behind can be tight—and it can often come down to how well-equipped those salespeople are to do their job.
-That’s why smooth, well-executed sales enablement makes all the difference.
+The difference between winning business by edging out competitors and being left behind can be tight.
+Often, it comes down to how well-equipped salespeople are to do their job.
+That’s why smooth, well-executed sales enablement can make all the difference in sales success.

 - Objectives: Clarity around the profile of your sales team, relative to the needs/desires/problems/limitations of who you’re selling to